Officer Edward Nero is charged with second-degree intentional assault and other charges

 The defense said the chase and arrests were legal.
 “Everything that was done in this chase was done correctly,” Zayon said.

 An officer’s safety is essential when securing prisoners in the van, Zayon told the court.
 It was “impossible” for officers to seat belt Gray because the shackled prisoner was resisting.

 “Officer safety is not an abstract thing for Officer Nero,” Zayon said.

 Capt.
 Martin Bartness, who formally oversaw police department directives, testified for the prosecution that a new seat belt policy for prisoners in vans went into place days before Gray’s arrest.
 The change required officers to strap down prisoners in vans.
 He said the general orders were departmental policies, not laws.

 “I think there are a number of practices that are subject to debate,” Bartness said on cross examination, adding that officers “make discretionary judgments every day.”

 Another prosecution witness, Detective Edward Bailey of the inspections unit, said under cross examination that it’s the responsibility of the van driver to restrain prisoners.

-Prosecutors have said that Gray complained of having trouble breathing and asked for medical help as he was driven in the van.
-When he arrived at a police substation, he was unconscious.
+Prosecutors have said that Gray complained of having trouble breathing and asked for medical help as he was being transported in the van.
+He was unconscious when he arrived at a police substation.
+He died from spinal injuries in a hospital a week after his arrest.